Digital Switzerland Strategy

 Purpose

-Under focus themes, the Federal Council identifies two to three priorities each year as a way of launching digital transformation themes.
-This focus is complemented by the action plan, which provides an overview of activities in the area of digital transformation for the general public.
+The Federal Council identifies two or three focus themes to prioritise each year as a way of launching digital transformation topics.
+This focus is complemented by the action plan, with a webseite that provides an overview of activities in the area of digital transformation for the general public.
 In contrast to the annually changing focus themes, the vision and domains remain stable over several years.

-The Digital Switzerland Strategy provides a framework in the sense of an umbrella strategy for the Digital Federal Administration Strategy, the Swiss eGovernment Strategy and various other sectoral strategies.
-It also helps Switzerland to achieve its climate and environmental goals and the Sustainable Development Goals set out in the United Nations 2030 Agenda.
-Digitalisation remains the responsibility of all relevant specialist organisations, which have the lead in implementing the measures.
+The Digital Switzerland Strategy provides a overarching framework for the Digital Federal Administration Strategy, the Swiss eGovernment Strategy and various other sectoral strategies.
+It also helps Switzerland to achieve its climate and environmental goals and the sustainable development goals set out in the United Nations 2030 Agenda.
+Digitalisation remains the responsibility of all the specialist organisations which have the lead in implementing the measures.

 Focus themes

-The focus themes form the starting point for new measures and Federal Council mandates, insofar as they fall under federal remit.
-They are the subject of the meetings of the Digital Switzerland Advisory Committee, in which experts chaired by a member of the Federal Council discuss the topic in depth.
-The Federal Council determines the focus themes annually.
+The focus themes form the starting point for new measures and Federal Council mandates, insofar as they fall under a federal remit.
+They are the subject of the meetings of the Digital Switzerland Advisory Committee, chaired by a member of the Federal Council, in which experts discuss the topic in depth.
+The Federal Council determines the new focus themes annually.
 The lead departments are responsible for their implementation.

-Lead: Digital Transformation and ICT Steering Sector in cooperation with the departments.
+Lead: FCh (Digital Transformation and ICT Steering Sector).

 Domains with indicators

 The Digital Switzerland Strategy is structured around five long-term domains.
 These domains are based on the EU’s Digital Compass.
 Focus themes and measures are each assigned to a domain.
 This structure is intended to create a clear overview of activities that are important for a digital Switzerland.
 The Federal Council measures progress in each domain according to two indicators.
-The ten indicators were initially defined.
+The ten indicators were defined at the outset.
 They are reviewed on an ongoing basis and adjusted if necessary.
-As far as possible, the values are compared against international benchmarks.
+Where possible, the values are compared against international benchmarks.

 Education and skills